-This dairy free banana smoothie is made without milk but does call for dairy free milks.
-If you don’t have any on hand, just switch it out for water, or combine additional yogurt and water to create a milk like mixture.
+This dairy free banana smoothie is made without milk, but does call for dairy free milk.
+If you don’t have any on hand, just switch it out for water, or combine additional yogurt and water to create a milk-like mixture.

 One of the things I love most about this recipe is how versatile it is.